Republicans condemn racist Trump video post depicting Obamas as apes

 He pointed to similarly dehumanising illustrations that were shared during the Jim Crow era, a period from 1865 to the mid-20th century when Black people faced segregation and unequal rights following the abolishment of slavery.

-“This kind of Jim Crow-style dehumanisation is pathetic and a disgrace to the office,” he wrote.
+“This kind of Jim Crow-style dehumanisation is pathetic and a disgrace to the office,” Krishnamoorthi wrote.